gabriellikeswater/mcrunit/README.md

 1- Choose the right version of run it for your server. (eg. if you have a spigot server choose the spigot version.
 More info below.)

-2- Whatever version you choose, make sure to rename the (api).jar file in your server's folder to the one in the version you downloaded.
+2- Make sure to rename the (api).jar file in your server's folder to a more simple name.
 (Eg. "arclight-forge-1.19.3-1.0.2.jar" -> "arclight.jar")

-3- If you choose a version that also runs your python discord bot, rename the .py file in your server's folder to dbot.py.
+3- If you have a python discord bot, rename the .py file to dbot.py and add it to your server's folder.
 (Eg. "main.py" -> "dbot.py")

-4- If you choose a version that uses playit, change the .exe file in your server's folder to playit.exe.
+4- If you want to use the playit proxy change the .exe file in your server's folder to playit.exe.
 (Eg. "playit-0.9.3-signed.exe" -> "playit.exe")

-5- Add the program to the main folder of your server.
+5- Add runit to the main folder of your server.

-6- Your done!
-Now, whenever you're going to start your server, just open the newly installed run it program!
+6- You're done!
+Now, whenever you're going to start your server, just open the newly installed runit program!

-## 📜 How to choose a version
+## 📜 More info...

-The run it program is distributed in various versions, to help fit your needs!

-Each version's name is divided in Gigabyte allocation (eg. 4G), API (eg. spigot), whether you use the playit proxy or not and if you want to run your discord bot alongside the mc server.
+...inside the program.

 ## 🙋 Contribution
-Since the run it project is open-source, anyone can submit a pull request or issue!
+Since the run it project is open-source, anyone can see the code and submit a pull request or issue!

-RULES:
+CONTRIBUTION RULES:

-1- Please make one sensibly-named commit, which describes the aspect you are fixing.
+1- Please make a sensibly-named commit, which describes the aspect you are fixing.

 2- If you made a mistake and fixed it with a second or third minor commit, please combine them into one good commit.